go get -u github.com/kisielk/errcheck

 An example of an exclude file is:

-The exclude list is combined with an internal list for functions in the Go standard library that have an error return type but are documented to never return an error.
+By default, the exclude list is combined with an internal list for functions in the Go standard library that have an error return type but are documented to never return an error.
+To disable the built-in exclude list, pass the

 -ignore flag takes a comma-separated list of pairs of the form package:regex.
 For each package, the regex describes which functions to ignore within that package.
 The package may be omitted to have the regex apply to all packages.